 “Cooking in a dream is not about the kitchen.
 It is a symbol of your ability to turn effort into care, and solitude — into a shared table.”

-You Cook — for Yourself or for Loved Ones
+You cook — for yourself or for loved ones

-If you cook for yourself — you have a healthy capacity for self-care; it’s worth supporting, even on busy days.
-If for loved ones — it’s worth valuing these hours as part of relationships, not as “duty.”
-If the process is calm — this is “meditation by hand,” and it’s worth protecting.
-If someone near helps — you have a sharing of care, and it’s worth noticing with gratitude.
-If the process irritates you — perhaps you have too long done everything alone; it’s worth reconsidering the distribution of forces.
-When the gesture is offered out instead of inward, the same warmth becomes cooking for loved ones, and it brings joy.
+If the process is calm, this is “meditation by hand,” and it is worth protecting.
+If someone near you helps, you have a sharing of care — notice it, with gratitude.
+If the process irritates you, perhaps you have been doing everything alone for too long.
+Reconsider the distribution of forces.
+When the gesture is offered outward instead of inward, the same warmth becomes cooking for loved ones, and it brings joy.

 Ask yourself: “For whom or for what am I ‘cooking’ right now — in a direct and figurative sense — and does the volume of my care match my real resource, or have I long gone beyond it?”